 Once you've tested and amended your soil, it's time to get it ready for planting.
-But with many different methods of tillage, or working the soil, how can you know which one is right for your needs and raw materials?
+With many different methods of tillage, or working the soil, how can you know which one is right for your needs and raw materials?

-One general rule: use the least intensive method of tillage you can.
+One general rule is to use the least intensive method of tillage you can.
 Disturb the soil as little as needed to yield an aerated, fine seedbed for your crops.
 This will help minimize the impact on the land as well as erosion of the soil due to wind or water.

 If you're a homesteader seeking to plant a veggie garden to feed your family, you might not need a tractor or heavier tillage methods of any sort.
 Instead, hand tilling your soil via double digging or another method might serve you best.